JoeCastle/PortfolioV3/README.md

 # PortfolioV3

 Welcome to my web portfolio!
 This project showcases my past projects, skills, and experience in a dynamic and interactive way.
-The portfolio is built using React, SASS, and Typescript.
+It's built using React, SASS, and Typescript and is based off [Create React App](https://github.com/facebook/create-react-app).

 ## Features